eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: The remaining lifetime of the credential (in seconds) that triggers a reissue.
 Default value: N/A

-Variable: `ISSUER_PID_MSO_MDOC_KEY_ATTESTATIONS_REQUIRED`
-Description: Boolean property that when set to true makes key attestations mandatory in proofs sent for issuance of PID attestations in msoMdoc format.
-A key attestation is expected in a JWT proof or as a proof itself.
-Default value: N/A

-Variable: `ISSUER_PID_MSO_MDOC_KEY_ATTESTATIONS_CONSTRAINTS_KEY_STORAGE`
-Description: Comma separated list of strings.
-Each string specifies an accepted level of attack resistance protection regarding the storage of keys included in a key attestation.
-Default value: N/A

-Variable: `ISSUER_PID_MSO_MDOC_KEY_ATTESTATIONS_CONSTRAINTS_USER_AUTHENTICATION`
-Description: Comma separated list of strings.
-Each string specifies an accepted level of attack resistance protection regarding the authentication of user when using the keys included in the key attestation.
-Default value: N/A

 Variable: `ISSUER_PID_SD_JWT_VC_ENABLED`
 Description: Whether to enable support for PID issuance in *SD JWT VC* format.
 Default value: `true`